merchise/xotl.tools/docs/source/xoutil/dim/index.rst

 "dimensional analysis", even though the scope of this module is less ambitious.

-This module is divided in two major parts:
+This module is divided in two major parts: meta-definitions and applications.

 .. toctree::

    meta
-   app/index
+   base
+   currencies

 .. _concrete numbers: https://en.wikipedia.org/wiki/Concrete_number